loucadufault/techgames-api-challenge-template/README.md

 ### Note in regrds to grading:

 Our tests (in the grader) will fail if the POST articles route isn't implemented/fails as we need to be able to create articles to test properly.
 Try to implement that route first.

+# This repo won 3rd place out of ~10 teams!